 Testing using the “Genetic Obesity Syndrome Panel” will be performed by the NHS Genetics Lab based at Addenbrooke’s Hospital, Cambridge, so please now send patient DNA through this route.
-Please download a copy of the request form to be used here.

 This is a timely development as the Clinical Guidelines for the management of childhood obesity now recommend genetic testing as part of the assessment of children with severe obesity.

 |Clinical Guidelines for the management of childhood obesity (pdf)|

 Due to the availability of the “Genetic Obesity Syndrome Panel” we will no longer be accepting new referrals to the Genetics of Obesity Study from UK referrers.

 We are always happy to receive new referrals to the Genetics of Obesity Study (GOOS).
 We require some clinical and anthropometric information and blood samples from the patient, affected siblings and parents for DNA extraction.
 In addition the patient should also be consented for whole exome sequencing to allow us to move quickly to exome sequencing if your patient does not have a mutation identified in a known obesity gene.